que-es-encapsulacion-objetos-en-programacion

 person.age = 14// it's private, you CANNOT read or write it

 Although other languages may add more forms of visibility, such as protected or internal, for example.
-Or differentiate between visibility for writing, and visibility for reading.
+Or differentiate between write visibility and read visibility.

-But at a minimum, they must have private and public to talk about encapsulation.
+But they must at least have private and public to talk about encapsulation.

-Let’s see what the syntax for defining a Car class would look like in different programming languages.
+Let’s see what the syntax would be for defining a Car class in different programming languages.

 In C#, the keyword public is used to declare an attribute as public and private to declare it as private.
-These attributes precede each property or method.
+These attributes are placed before each property or method.

 public class Person